 (Sigma 150-500 with LensCoat.
 Apart from camouflaging the lens, it also protects the lens body and keeps it cool when using under direct sun)

 There’s no use in buying camo-printed lens caps, flash-lights, notebooks and phone covers for camouflaging.
 If they appeal to you, buy them as fashion accessories.

 When I go photographing birds or animals, I wear an old jeans with a brown full-sleeves cotton jersey or t-shirt.
 No shiny rings or watch.
 Good comfortable sneakers but without any bright colors.
 A camo-printed boonie hat (the only boonie hat that I have).

 Now the good news (which is sadly not a good news if you look at the reason behind it) – the animals in nationals parks and forests are now used to seeing humans in their different colored clothes.
 Every day hoards of tourists visit them.
 There are very few true forests left where animals have not yet seen humans.
 So, wear whatever is comfortable and not too flashy, and enjoy your photography.

-(Sometimes, the clothes may reflect in the subject.
-Imagine a shiny insect in the wild.
+(Sometimes, the clothes may reflect in the subject’s body parts like wings or even eyes.
+Imagine a shiny insect in the wild while being photographed up close.
+The clothes will definitely show up in the shiny body.
 The clothes may show-up as reflections.
 This is where wearing dark clothes helps.
 Usually I recommend wearing earthy tones.)